alex-f1tor/udacity_rl_project_three/README.md

 * *Wider and deeper NNs*: use neural networks with more neurons in hidden layers and more hidden layers.

-* *Change stratagy*: use another algorithms for training agents: A3C, TRPO, PPO, Neuroevolution approach.
+* *Change stratagy*: use another algorithms for training agents: A3C, TRPO, PPO, Neuroevolution approach(https://arxiv.org/abs/1712.06567).